 Eggs are to be brought to the Poultry Barn on show day by 7:45 am and will be disposed of after the show.
-A dozen eggs may be from chickens or waterfowl, but must be the same variety, size, shape and color for that dozen.
+A dozen eggs may be from chickens or waterfowl, but must be the SAME variety, size, shape and color for that dozen.
+You can only enter one dozen per class.